serverless/serverless/docs/README.md

 ##### new

-This makes a new JAWS project by creating the file structure in the [project layout]() section to the current working directory.
+This makes a new JAWS project by creating the file structure in the [project layout](./README.md#project-layout) section to the current working directory.

-First walks the user through the following prompts asking for their AWS credentials/profile and their project specifications Creates a CloudFormation Stack for the user’s first stage, which creates an IAM Group and a staged IAM Role for that IAM Group
+1. Walks the user through the following prompts asking for their AWS credentials/profile and their project specifications
+1. Creates a CloudFormation Stack for the user’s first stage, which creates an IAM Group and a staged IAM Role for that IAM Group
-Creates all project scaffolding in current working directory Creates an AWS API Gateway REST API for the project Creates env var file in the s3 bucket (created if not exist) for the initial stage
+1. Creates all project scaffolding in current working directory
+1. Creates an AWS API Gateway REST API for the project
+1. Creates environment var file in the s3 bucket (created if DNE) for the initial stage.
+[Why s3?](https://github.com/jaws-framework/JAWS/wiki/FAQ#why-do-you-use-an-s3-bucket-to-store-env-vars)

 ## JAWS plug-in modules